I’ve had an inquiry into bottle palm tree care.

 This makes it an easy one to place.

-You will end up with a very weird looking, mis-shaped, not very attractive tree.
+You will end up with a very weird looking, misshapen, not very attractive tree.
 If you see this starting to happen it's best to move it to a more sunny location.

 Make sure they have enough sun to stay happy and good looking.

 If you just bought one and aren't sure about the amount of light in your planned location, leave him in the container.
 Place in the spot you have picked out and wait up to a couple of months to see how it grows.

 If all is good then plant away.
 If not then pick a brighter area.

 This palm tree is used to a tropical, warm climate.
 They are not cold hardy and don’t do well outdoors if the temp even gets close to freezing.